 All of the Lottery's eligible employees participate in a plan provided by the Lottery pursuant to the New Mexico Lottery Act (Chapter 6, Article 24 NMSA 1978).
-The Lottery is the administrator of the Plan, which is a defined contribution money purchase pension plan.
-Employees become eligible to participate for the purposes of money purchase contributions when they have completed six months of service.
+The Lottery is the administrator of the Plan, which is a defined contribution money purchase pension plan, and Wells Fargo Bank is the trustee for the plan.
+Employees become eligible to participate for the purposes of money purchase pension plan contributions when they have completed six months of service.
 Contributions start on the first day of the quarter coinciding with or next following the date in which the employee satisfied the eligibility requirement.
+The plan provides twenty-eight investment funds for employees to self-direct their contributions.
 The New Mexico Lottery Authority Retirement Plan provides for retirement benefits to plan members and their beneficiaries.
-The balances and activity of the Plan as of and for the years ended June 30, 2013 and 2012 are presented in the Statements of Fiduciary Net Position and Statements of Changes in Fiduciary Net Position.
-There are no separately issued financial statements available for the New Mexico Lottery Authority Retirement Plan.
+Sixty-two and sixty-four current and former employees of the Lottery were participants in the plan at the end of fiscal years 2014 and 2013, respectively.